Find Grad Schools

 25 Yearly Graduations

 University of Kansas comes in at #7 on our list of the most popular colleges offering graduate certificates in communication & journalism.
 Each year, around 26,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,596 per year, while in-state graduate students, on average, pay $10,488 per year.
+The average in-state tuition for full-time undergraduates is $10,092 per year, while in-state graduate students, on average, pay $9,989 per year.
 During the most recent year for which we have data, 25 people received their graduate certificate in communication & journalism from KU.
-Of these students, 83% were women and 17% were members of underrepresented racial-ethnic groups.
-University of Kansas communication & journalism graduates who receive their graduate certificate go on to jobs earning a median salary of $42,081.
+About 72% of this group were women, and 36% were students from an underrepresented racial-ethnic group.

 #8